-'Principal Distributor(s)' Janus Henderson Investors Europe S.A. or Janus Henderson Investors UK Limited.
+'Principal Distributor(s)'

-'Real Estate Investment Trust' or 'REIT'
+Janus Henderson Investors Europe S.A. or Janus Henderson Investors UK Limited.

-Real Estate Investment Trust is a generic term that derives from the US Real Estate Investment Trust but refers to a generic assortment of tax-privileged investment vehicles in several countries.
+'Real Estate Investment Trust' or 'REIT' A generic term that derives from the US Real Estate Investment Trust but refers to a generic assortment of tax-privileged investment vehicles in several countries.
 These include the Australian Listed Property Trusts, similar vehicles in France, Belgium, Holland and the United Kingdom, as well as new versions in Japan, Singapore, South Korea and Malaysia.